begomez/FlutterCatalog/README.md

 * screens (widgets usually used as containers, similar to Android activities)
 * widgets (pieces of UI with behavior, similar to Android fragments).

 - DOMAIN LAYER provides state management through BLoC's for different use cases.
-Ex: retrieving a product list
+Ex: retrieving a product list.

-- DATA LAYER is used to manage and orchestrate different data sources.
+- DATA LAYER is used to manage and orchestrate different data sources (although right now there is a single source).

-- NETWORK LAYER performs net connections with remote server.
+- NETWORK LAYER performs net connections (either real or fake) with remote server.

 ## About state management

-Different state management approaches are implemented in the app, depending on the requirements.
-Basically:
+Different state management approaches are implemented in the app, depending on the requirements:

 - as mentioned before, data retrieval and widget rebuilding is done using the BLoC pattern.

 - global data/state shared across different views is implemented with the "Lifting-State-Up" pattern.
-This component contains info about current ordering and filtering.
+The global storage component contains info about current ordering criteria and filters.

-- local state for some widgets is persisted using StatefulWidgets.
+- local state for some widgets is persisted using simple state objects.

 ## About data structures

-Data models are share across all modules, so there is no specific data model per layer.
-Presentation layer does not use custom viewmodels for the corresponding widgets either.
+For simplicity, data models are share across all modules, so there is no specific data model per layer.
+Presentation layer does not
+use custom viewmodels for the corresponding widgets either.

 Events (in fact just simple Data Transport Object) are used to define use case inputs in domain layer and provide type safety.

 ## About requested features

-The app uses a fake/dummy API that generates random data dinamically.
+- The app uses a fake/dummy API that generates random data dinamically.

-Considering that in a production environment the catalog would contain thousands of items, filtering and ordering should be implemented in the backend.
+- Considering that in a production environment the catalog would contain thousands of items, filtering and ordering should be implemented in the backend.
 Since there is no backend support, these operations are implemented in the app, inside the DATA layer.
 Why?
 Because then we would be able to reuse this logic when working with different data sources.
 Nevertheless, as mentioned before, it should be implemented in the server-side, not the client.

 ## About testing